pauleveritt/viewdom/docs/examples/context.md

 ## Pass-Through

-Thi is the harder, manual way.
+This is the harder, manual way.

 In this example the `site` object is passed through the `App` component, then `Nav`, to get it to `NavHeading`.
 Neither `App` nor `Nav` need anything from `site`.